 So my son and I are at the market doing the weekly shop.
 After eggs, veggies, meat and bread, we stop at the poultry store.
 My chicken thighs ordered, I see him eyeing off the rabbits at the other end of the display case — whole slender rabbits, skinned, gutted and ready for the pot.
 ‘Dad, have your ever cooked a bunny?’ he asks.
 ‘Um, yes,’ I reply sheepishly, the thought of Fiver in Watership Down staring up at me from the cutting board.
 ‘But probably not for twenty years,’ I add.
 ‘That’s before I was born, dad,’ he says, ‘Let’s buy the bunny.’
 So we do.

 For a long time rabbit was considered the poor man’s food.
 My dad hunted them as a boy on a wheat farm up in the Mallee.
 Wild rabbits, tough and stringy meat that could only be salvaged by a sturdy stew pot and hours of slow cooking.
-I’m sure my bunny was farmed for the purpose, but slow cooking is still the best option.
+I’m sure my bunny was farmed for the purpose, but slow is still the best option.
 I chose a recipe favoured by the Maltese.
 Stuffat tal-fenek it’s called.
 Apparently it provides two courses in one — its rich tomato sauce added to a pasta for an entree and then the rabbit served with vegetables for the main.
-Personally, I’m not so hung up on the two courses thing.
+Personally, I’m not so hung up on the two course thing.
 One does me just fine.

 - 1 whole rabbit cut into pieces.
 They did this for me when I bought it.